mbalenovic/reddit-clone/journey.md

 - [ ] Handle database exceptions in ErrorInterceptor
 - [ ] isUser.ts breaks app if the user entity is imported from @/...
 - [ ] add Zod validation
+- [ ] fix rerendering whole page when loading more Posts

 ### Keyboard shortcuts